 Spectrum 2 hopes to aid you in finding clashing frequencies and edit them for a cleaner mix.
 This is a multi-channel plugin which means that it can display frequencies from multiple channels at the same time.
 The plugin also implements a “Zero Routing” technology which allows the signals to overlap each other when displaying more than one channel.

 - Schulz Audio Spectrum 2 is lightweight and designed to have smooth graphics

 - Zero routing technology to overlap frequencies when viewing multiple channels

-- Users can choose colors for each of the displayed spectrums to allow for clearer viewing
+- You can choose colors for each of the displayed spectrums to allow for clearer viewing

 - Instances or a range of frequencies can be renamed

-- Users get 2 displaying mode options – spectrogram and spectrograph
+- You get 2 displaying mode options -- spectrogram and spectrograph

 - Adjustable Block/Window size ranging from 2k to 16k